DSA Roadmap for Placements: What Matters in 2026

 - Not sure?
 Pick Python to start learning DSA (the concepts matter more than the language), then learn to implement the same solutions in C++ or Java as you get closer to placement season.

-Do not switch languages mid-preparation.
-Pick one, master its standard library for DSA, and stick with it.
+Don't switch languages mid-preparation.
+I can't stress this enough.
+Pick one, master its standard library for DSA, and stick with it until placements are over.

 Common Mistakes in Contests and Interviews

-After mentoring dozens of students, these are the patterns I see repeatedly:
+After mentoring dozens of students, these are the patterns I see repeatedly.
+They're painful to watch because they're so avoidable.

 1. Not Reading the Problem Fully

-I cannot stress this enough.
-Students see a problem that "looks like" something they have done before and start coding immediately.
-Then they spend 20 minutes debugging before realizing the constraints were different or there was an edge case mentioned in the problem statement that they missed.
+Cannot stress this enough.
+Students see a problem that "looks like" something they've done before and start coding immediately.
+Then they spend 20 minutes debugging before realizing the constraints were different or there was an edge case mentioned in the problem statement that they missed completely.

 Fix: Read the problem twice.
+Minimum.
 Identify the input constraints (they hint at the expected time complexity).
-Walk through the examples by hand.
+Walk through the examples by hand before writing a single line of code.

 2. Jumping to Code Without a Plan

-The optimal approach is: understand problem, identify pattern, plan solution on paper (or in your head), then code.
-Most students skip steps 2 and 3.
+Best approach: understand problem, identify pattern, plan solution on paper (or in your head), then code.
+Most students skip steps 2 and 3 entirely.
+Seems like they feel pressure to start typing immediately.

 Fix: Before writing any code, explain your approach out loud (or in your head) in 2-3 sentences.
-If you cannot explain it clearly, you do not understand it well enough to code it.
+If you can't explain it clearly, you don't understand it well enough to code it.
+Simple test.
+Never fails.

 3. Ignoring Edge Cases

-Empty arrays, single-element arrays, all elements being the same, negative numbers, integer overflow — these edge cases trip up students who test only with the given examples.
+Empty arrays.
+Single-element arrays.
+All elements being the same.
+Negative numbers.
+Integer overflow.
+These edge cases trip up students who test only with the given examples and call it done.

 4. Spending Too Long on One Problem

-Fix: If you do not have a clear approach within 10 minutes, move on.
+Fix: If you don't have a clear approach within 10 minutes, move on.
 Come back later if time permits.
-Partial solutions often earn partial credit.
+Partial solutions often earn partial credit — something is always better than nothing.

 5. Not Practicing Under Time Pressure